RicardoPriv/Chess/README.md

 - At the destination prompt, you can:
   - Type `b` to go back and reselect the piece
 - Possible saving by typing "save" at any prompt (besides promotion) after starting a game
-- Includes exit option to exit the program at any point by typing "e"
+- Includes exit option to exit the program at any point by typing `e`